Novartis AG (NVS) Combination Targeted Therapy Tafinlar + Mekinist Receives FDA Approval For BRAF V600E Mutant Metastatic Non-Small Cell Lung Cancer (NSCLC)

 The most common adverse events (incidence >20%) were pyrexia, fatigue, nausea, vomiting, diarrhea, dry skin, decreased appetite, edema, rash, chills, hemorrhage, cough and dyspnea.

-BRAF mutations appear in approximately 1-3% of NSCLC cases worldwide3.
-There is an urgency to treat people with this mutation, as BRAF V600E mutation-positive tumors have been shown to be more aggressive and may lead to a poorer prognosis2.
+BRAF mutations appear in approximately 1-3% of NSCLC cases worldwide[3].
+There is an urgency to treat people with this mutation, as BRAF V600E mutation-positive tumors have been shown to be more aggressive and may lead to a poorer prognosis[2].

 Novartis Commitment to Lung Cancer

-Worldwide, lung cancer causes more deaths than colon, breast and prostate cancer combined, and an estimated 1.8 million new cases of lung cancer are diagnosed each year4,5.
-Among patients with NSCLC, roughly 30% have an actionable mutation that may be targeted with available therapies6-9.
-To determine the most appropriate treatment, medical organizations recommend genomic testing for patients with lung cancer10.
+Worldwide, lung cancer causes more deaths than colon, breast and prostate cancer combined, and an estimated 1.8 million new cases of lung cancer are diagnosed each year[4],[5].
+Among patients with NSCLC, roughly 30% have an actionable mutation that may be targeted with available therapies[6]-[9].
+To determine the most appropriate treatment, medical organizations recommend genomic testing for patients with lung cancer[10].

 Novartis Oncology's research in targeted therapies has helped transform treatment approaches for patients living with mutation-driven types of lung cancer.
-Patients with mutation-driven NSCLC may be candidates for treatment with targeted therapies6.
+Patients with mutation-driven NSCLC may be candidates for treatment with targeted therapies[6].

 Novartis continues its commitment to the global lung cancer community through ongoing studies, as well as the exploration of investigational compounds that target genetic biomarkers in NSCLC.